Sofia Pride

-In 2019, around 6000 attendees marched on the gay pride parade.
+In 2019, around 6000 attendees marched on the pride parade.

 First Sofia Pride

 Forty years after being gay became legal, the very first Pride Parade came into existence.
 The first Sofia Pride parade, organized by the BGO Gemini, was held on June 28, 2008, and it was attended by some 120 people.
-Violence characterized the first gay pride in the country.
+Violence characterized the first pride in the country.
 No one was hurt but the attempt to attack the people participating in the parade proved the high level of hatred towards gay people.
 Before the parade 70 ultra nationalists and skinheads were already arrested by police.
 The police was well organized and successfully prevented any casualties.

 Second Sofia Pride

 The second Sofia Pride Parade was held on June 27, 2009, with no arrests and violence this time during the march.
 More people attended, in between 150 and 300.
 The second pride was very successful and people waved from the open windows of their homes, there was also less spoken political opposition towards the pride.
-However, the Bulgarian Orthodox Church (BOC) made an anti-parade statement (they also made one during the first held parade) since a few days earlier a young theologist from the Theologic Faculty of the University of Sofia made their anti-gay pride parade, for which they were vastly mocked.
+However, the Bulgarian Orthodox Church (BOC) made an anti-parade statement (they also made one during the first held parade) since a few days earlier a young theologist from the Theologic Faculty of the University of Sofia made their anti-pride parade, for which they were vastly mocked.
 Nonetheless, public opinion paid attention to this even more (BOC also made it difficult to introduce domestic partnership in the Bulgarian Family law the same year).

 Ten foreign embassies (later 12) in Bulgaria were the first to officially support the second Sofia Pride parade.
 The political party Bulgarian Greens ("Zelenite") officially supported the pride by issuing a statement of support on June 15, 2009.
 Three days later the Bulgarian Socialist Youth declared its support too.